palezino/curriculum/README.md

 Our community can be found on the [TOP Discord server](https://discord.gg/fbFCkYabZB).

-When on Discord server, be polite to others, we're all just simple people that like to code.
+When on Discord server, be polite to others.
+We're all just simple people that like to code.

 ## Contributing